This post may contain affiliate links. Please read my Privacy Policy.

 Combine 2 - 4 tablespoons of red curry sauce, full-fat coconut milk, and veggie broth.
 Heat over medium-high heat.
 While the mixture heats, gently use a whisk to help break up any clumps of coconut milk while incorporating all the ingredients.

-Note: Because I like my unusually strong curry, I use an entire Thai Kitchen Red Curry bottle.
-This is the equivalent of 8 tablespoons. - Plate, Garnish and Enjoy!
+Note: I use an entire Thai Kitchen Red Curry bottle because I like my unusually strong curry.
+This is the equivalent of 8 tablespoons.

 Plate one serving of rice on half the plate.
-On the other half plate, add one serving of oven-roasted vegetables with one serving of tofu on top.
+Add one serving of oven-roasted vegetables on the other half plate with one serving of tofu on top.
 Pour the creamy red curry sauce on top of the veggies.
 Finish by topping with your favorite garnishes.

-My favorite garnishes include a fresh squeeze of lime juice, lime wedges, chopped cilantro, peanuts, fresh ginger, red pepper sliced jalapeno.
-The red pepper and jalapeno I place on the side for guests to determine just how spicy they would like their curry.
+My favorite garnishes include a fresh squeeze of lime juice, lime wedges, chopped cilantro, peanuts, fresh ginger, red pepper, and sliced jalapeno.
+I placed the red pepper and jalapeno on the side for guests to determine how spicy they would like their curry.

 Variations